rails/rails/guides/source/asset_pipeline.md

   or React JSX—benefit greatly from `jsbundling-rails`.
 These tools rely on a build step, which the gem seamlessly supports.

-By offering deep integration with Rails tools like `Propshaft` and simplifying JavaScript workflows, `jsbundling-rails` empowers you to build rich, dynamic front-ends while staying productive and adhering to Rails conventions.
+By integrating with Rails tools like `Propshaft` and simplifying JavaScript workflows, `jsbundling-rails` allows you to build rich, dynamic front-ends while staying productive and adhering to Rails conventions.

 ### `cssbundling-rails`